mixxxdj/manual/source/chapters/user_interface.rst

   :term:`metadata`.

 **Track Artist**
-  The title of the track is listed below.
+  The artist of the track is listed below.
 It is the same as listed under the :guilabel:`Artist` column heading in the Mixxx library.

 **BPM (Tempo)**